froelich/sf-relate/README.md

 This script reads the parameters from `notebooks/param.sh` and runs `notebooks/step1_encode_and_bucketing.py`, which creates the output directory `$TESTDIR/table/mode4cM4len160k8/` containing the logs `hash.log`, and for each party `i`, the list of buckets to be used in [step 2](#step-2-mhe) are stored at `tables/party{i + 1}/ID_table.npz`.

-Note that the output path may change customized parameters are used.
+Note that the output path may change when customized parameters are used.

-For other usages, such as when datasets are on two machines, the parameters and directories in `notebooks/params.sh` and `step1_encode_and_bucketing.py` should be updated accordingly.
+For other usages, such as when datasets are on two separate machines, the parameters and directories in `notebooks/params.sh` and `step1_encode_and_bucketing.py` should be updated accordingly.

 ### Step 2: MHE
 #### Subsampling SNPs for Faster KING Computations
-To run the first part of step 2, which subsample a fraction of loci to be used in MHE, run
+To run the first part of step 2, which subsamples a fraction of loci to be used in MHE, run
 ```
 bash 2_sketching.sh
 ```